His image is on every note...

 turned out to be a pleasant surprise after seeing it in the gloomy, drizzly, dark hours of the night before.
 We arrived in the city at a brain numbing 3am and found ALL the hotels in the old quarter shut with shutters down.
 Gates were rattled, bells were pressed and the best we got was "Hotel is full, sorry".
 We did this aimlessly with the half hearted taxi driver for a few streets and finally reached a bright little sign in the gayest purplePrince II Hotel

 .
 Although again being told 'full', the young gentlemen squinted at us, bleary eyed, and finally said there was a room on the 6th floor - A climb vs sharing the pavement with some lone motorbikes led us to a quick decision.
 We needed the exercise at 3am anyway!
 By the time we peeled our eyelids open, the sun was sitting direct overhead and the chatter and clatter from the streets below drifted over the double glazing beckoning to us.
 The Old Quarter

-is a maze of narrow merchant streets jammed with motorbikes, a few cars, pedestrians, cyclos (peddle powered armchair transport,) and street sellers wearing their characteristic conicle straw hats riding bicycles or carrying
+is a maze of narrow merchant streets jammed with motorbikes, a few cars, pedestrians, cyclos (peddle powered armchair transport,) and street sellers wearing their characteristic conicle straw hats riding bicycles or carrying their wares

 A warm welcome to Vietnam from the border guard